torvalds/linux/Documentation/networking/can.rst

 Motivation / Why Using the Socket API
 =====================================

-There have been CAN implementations for Linux before SocketCAN so the question arises, why we have started another project.
+There have been CAN implementations for GNU/Linux before SocketCAN so the question arises, why we have started another project.
 Most existing implementations come as a device driver for some CAN hardware, they are based on character devices and provide comparatively little